 This may be done with a urine sample, vaginal swab, or if a pap test is performed it will be screened with the pap test sample.

 We have brochures available at the Health and Wellness Center for more detailed information and you can also call to speak with a nurse, make an appointment just for birth control consultation, or go to our “Ask a Nurse” feature on our website.

-Even if you are not interested in a birth control method, a yearly Well Woman exam is highly recommended and encouraged.
+Even if you are not interested in a birth control method, a yearly well woman exam is highly recommended and encouraged.
 The well woman visit is provided at an additional charge to the student for the necessary labs including the pap and pregnancy test.
-See https://www.atu.edu/hwc/faqs.php for the current health and wellness lab charges.
+See current health and wellness lab charges for more information.